njlyon0/dndR/README.md

     currently supported by `pc_creator`

-- **`pc_level_calc`** – Identify the current level of a player character based on earned XP.
+- **`pc_level_calc`** – Identify the current level of a player character based on earned experience points (XP).
 Also returns the proficiency modifier to be used at that level

   - Thank you to Humberto Coelho Nappo for contributing this function!

 ## For DMs

-- **`xp_pool`** – Identify experience point (XP) total for desired encounter difficulty at a specified player level and party size
+- **`xp_pool`** – Identify XP total for desired encounter difficulty at a specified player level and party size

 - **`xp_cost`** – Find “realized” XP amount by applying appropriate multiplier for “raw” XP based on number of creatures and party size